adambard/learnxinyminutes-docs/csharp.html.markdown

             get { return _hasTassles; }
             set { _hasTassles = value; }
         }

+		// You can also define an automatic property in one line
+		// this syntax will create a backing field automatically.
+		// You can set an access modifier on either the getter or the setter (or both) to restrict its access: public bool IsBroken { get; private set; }

         // Properties can be auto-implemented
         public int FrameSize